-Data Transformation Using Window Functions (Windows)
+Data Transformation with Window Functions

 Basic Concepts